Kyryl3231/Numerical-Optimization-Methods/README.md

 # Numerical-Optimization-Methods

-This repository is dedicated to numerical optimization methods :magic_wand: :sparkles:.
+This repository is dedicated to numerical optimization methods :sparkles:.

 ## Unconstrained Optimization
 All implemented methods are line search methods.